-Legislative representation is a core CAP’s commitment to maintaining the right of registered psychotherapists to practice psychotherapy.
-CAP is a voice for Registered Psychotherapists to the Colorado state legislature and the Department of Regulatory Agencies (DORA.)
+Legislative representation is a core CAP’s commitment to maintaining the right of Unlicensed Psychotherapists to practice psychotherapy.
+CAP is a voice for Unlicensed Psychotherapists to the Colorado state legislature and the Department of Regulatory Agencies (DORA.)
 CAP works with legislators who are interested in mental health and works to keep them informed about the relevant issues and the many dimensions of psychotherapy.

 CAP partners often with other associations and groups to address legislative issues relevant to mental health.
 CAP has supported legislation jointly with Mental Health Colorado, DORA Mental Health Task Force, Colorado Mental Health Professionals Association, and other associations representing various mental health professionals.
 Members are updated regularly about the ongoing legislative and regulatory dialogue.

 THE LAW GOVERNING UNLICENSED PSYCHOTHERAPISTS (FORMERLY REGISTERED PSYCHOTHERAPISTS) in Colorado HAS CHANGED.

 If you are an Unlicensed Psychotherapist, this is critical information about the new law governing your right to practice in Colorado.

 On July 14, 2020 the governor of Colorado signed into law HB20-1206, a bill that has a profound and unfavorable impact on Unlicensed Psychotherapists.

 For a more detailed description of how the changes to the law impact your practice as an Unlicensed Psychotherapist, read this article.

 The following history will be updated to reflect changes to the law governing the regulation of Unlicensed Psychotherapists (formerly Registered Psychotherapists.)
 Stay tuned!